medi-snap/website/README.md

 ## About MediSnap

 MediSnap aims to reduce **medical non-adherence** by providing a quick and simple solution to remind users of their next dosage.
-By leveraging OCR technology and AI, MediSnap can scan your prescription slips in seconds and send out timely and personlized reminders for all of your medications.
+By leveraging OCR technology and AI, MediSnap can scan your prescription slips in seconds and send out timely and personalized reminders for all of your medications.

 ## Table of Contents